Edraw Content Team

 Have you ever had an unforgettable pet-owning experience?
 From the day the little cutie came into your house, you started to take responsibility for the health and welfare of it.
 To some extent, raising a fur baby is similar to raising your baby.
 Simply take a look at the picture above, it’s not difficult to summarize the similarities by comparing the ways of caring for them.
 Even though we can compare both differences and similarities of two items, there is only one variable – the way of raising.

 After learning the basic knowledge of comparison infographics, are you ready to create a stunning infographic?
 Wouldn’t it be amazing if designing a comparison infographic was as easy as writing an article?
-Actually, you can make it because all you have to do is go to edrawmax.com and register an account to get started.
+Actually, you can make it because all you have to do is to download EdrawMax and register an account to get started.

 Before creating your own comparison infographic, several aspects should be taken into consideration: